japhb/perl6-most-wanted/README.md

 many more modules need to be created (or ported from Perl 5) to fill existing gaps.
 This repo's goal is a gap analysis: a listing of what we have, what we need, and what's blocking module authors from filling all the gaps.

+## Editing

+Once a module, feature, or binding has been constructed, rather than removing it from the document here in which it appears, instead mark it as such and provide a date and link for the item.